faranalytics/dialog/examples/twilio_voip_openai_agent_threading/README.md

 WEBHOOK_URL=
 ```

-You can configure the Deepgram and Cartesia components, OpenAI system message, and other configuration settings in the `settings.ts` file.
+You can configure the Deepgram and Cartesia components, OpenAI system message, and other configuration settings in the `./src/settings.ts` file.

 ### Configure Twilio